ashfilbrun/movies-vs-books/README.md

 I made a program that compares classic movies to the movies that are based off of them and rating them based off of accuracy to the book.

+I used CRUD to create my mailing list sign up form and save the information to my back end.

+I used axios to pull data from my back end to show on my front end in the form of movies and their information.

 ## Next Steps:

 -add movie and book comparisons